 Mojave on My Mind.
 An essay about the Mojave Desert 25 years after the passage of the California Desert Protection Act of 1994.

-A collection of articles for Arizona Highways magazine earned Matt honors as the 2017 Magazine Writer of the Year from the International Regional Magazine Association.
-He has won multiple honors from the organization, including golds in several categories.
+A collection of articles for Arizona Highways magazine earned Matt honors as writer of the year from the International Regional Magazine Association.
+He previously earned the honor in 2017 and has won multiple golds from the organization in several categories, including for a profile of Pulitzer Prize-winning photographer Jack Dykinga.

 Blazer Story for Arizona Highways